Spend more time with friends to live longer

 But since then, numerous studies have confirmed that relationships and loneliness have opposite effects on our susceptibility to many diseases.

-Risk of serious diseases
+Risk of serious illness

 Social relationships can, for example, strengthen your immune system and protect you from infection.

-Any good scientist always considers other factors that may explain the result.
-It is logical to assume that single people may lead a less active lifestyle and exercise less.
+Any good scientist always considers other factors that could explain the result.
+It is logical to assume that lonely people may lead a less active lifestyle and exercise less.

 Photo credit: Getty Images

-The impact of social life on our health extends even to the risk of such serious chronic diseases as type 2 diabetes.
+The impact of social life on our health even extends to the risk of serious chronic diseases such as type 2 diabetes.

 Together, they covered 300,000 participants and studied the benefits of social integration and the dangers of social isolation.